Am I eligible?

 What benefits are included?

 Fellows receive paid holidays and accrue both vacation and sick leave.
 Fellows and their dependents are eligible for full medical and dental benefits.
+Opportunities to attend internal and external educational conferences are available to current fellows.

 Upon completion, will the fellowship lead to a position within Kaiser Permanente?